-All History majors are required to establish an Assessment Portfolio with the department before graduation.
+G. Assessment Portfolio

+History majors who do not complete HIST 393 need to submit and Assessment Portfolio.
 The sole purpose of this portfolio is to assess the effectiveness of the history curriculum in meeting the goals of the major.
 The portfolio will consist of either one research paper of at least 10 pages in length, or three theme papers of three to five pages in length (book reviews are not acceptable).
 The paper(s) must have been written for course work in History at Northeastern.
 Although this portfolio will be assessed only for statistical purposes, students are nonetheless encouraged to submit their best work for evaluation.
 Students are therefore advised to keep copies of all appropriate History papers (or they may deposit copies of their papers with the department at the time such papers are handed back by their instructors).